elastisys/ck8s-cluster/release/README.md

 # Release process

 The releases will follow semantic versioning and be handled with git tags.

+When ready to cut a new major release create a release branch `Release-x`.
 When all the desired changes for a certain release is done run:
 ```./release.sh [patch|minor|major|-v verion]```